 |Bending forward||When lowering the barbell, it’s common to have your torso “collapse” or bend forward at the hips.
 This often happens if lowering the bar too quickly (see above).
 You can prevent this by keeping your core tight at all times, especially during the eccentric repetition.|

 |Elbows behind hips||Keep your elbows at, or (preferably) slightly ahead of, your hip joints, at all times.
 Moving your elbows behind your hips shortens the range of motion and takes focus off the biceps, and is therefore cheating.|

 - Fix your elbows in place for maximum biceps isolation.
 Above, I instruct you to move your elbows forward on the concentric; back on the eccentric.
 This is usually best.
 But if you want more biceps isolation, don’t move your elbows.
 The trade off?
 You can’t curl as heavy, and progression is harder.

-- Use an EZ-Curl barbell to prevent the wrist strain that can potentially occur when doing the barbell curl with a straight bar.
-The EZ-Curl bar design enables various ergonomic wrist positions.
+- Use a curl bar to prevent the wrist strain that can potentially occur when doing the barbell curl with a straight bar.
+The EZ curl bar design enables various ergonomic wrist positions.

 - Adjust grip width to hit the biceps from a different angle.